Childrens Services Practice Supervisor

 As Practice Supervisor and front line manager, you’ll manage, guide and supervise a small team, providing primary assessment, support and advice.
 You’ll also ensure that our vision for Children’s Services and the priorities of the team are met to safeguard and protect children and young people at all times.

-We currently have a vacancy within our West Lindsey FAST team based in Gainsborough.
+We currently have a vacancy within our East Lindsey South Team based in Horncastle.

 Make a real contribution to care across the county